eugenetriguba/events-sample-app/README.md

 # Events Sample App

 This is a sample events app made with Vue.
+It is made for the purposes of learning the framework more.

 ![Preview](./docs/preview.png)